 The bottom line

-Purina Pro Plan (C/62) edges out Purina ONE (C/58) with chelated minerals and live probiotics that justify the modest price increase.
-If you're already buying Purina ONE and can afford a few extra dollars per bag, stepping up to Pro Plan is one of the easiest and most worthwhile upgrades in the budget dog food space.
+Purina Pro Plan (C/58) and Purina ONE (C/58) tie on ingredient score, but Pro Plan's chelated minerals and live probiotics justify the modest price increase.
+If you're already buying Purina ONE and can afford a few extra dollars per bag, stepping up to Pro Plan is one of the easier worthwhile upgrades in the budget dog food space.

 That said, both are still C-grade foods.
 If you're looking for a bigger jump in quality, Diamond Naturals (B/78) or Kirkland Signature (B/78) offer B-grade nutrition at prices that often compete with Pro Plan.